MicrosoftDocs/Devices-docs/surface/surface-management-portal.md

 ### Get insights to monitor Surface devices

 The **Insights** tab allows you to monitor the health, compliance, and properties of all managed Surface devices.
 The dashboard displays various insights, each represented by a card.
-You can pin, rearrange, or expand these cards to view additional details.
+You can pin, rearrange, or expand these cards to view more details.

 ### Available Insights

-- **Devices not compliant**: Displays the number of devices that are not compliant with your organization’s policies, such as missing updates or failing security requirements.
+- **Devices not compliant**: Displays the number of devices that aren't compliant with your organization’s policies, such as missing updates or failing security requirements.
 - **Devices inactive 30+ days**: Lists devices that have been inactive for over 30 days.
-- **Devices not registered**: Shows devices that have not been registered in the system.
+- **Devices not registered**: Shows devices that haven't been registered in the system.
 - **Devices covered**: Displays the number of devices currently covered by warranty or support programs.
-- **Devices expiring within 60 days**: Identifies devices whose warranty or support coverage will expire within 60 days.
+- **Devices expiring within 60 days**: Identifies devices whose warranty or support coverage expires within 60 days.
-- **Devices eligible for optional coverage**: Displays devices that qualify for optional coverage plans but have not been enrolled.
+- **Devices eligible for optional coverage**: Displays devices that qualify for optional coverage plans but haven't been enrolled.
 - **Devices expired**: Lists devices whose warranty or support coverage has expired.
 - **Devices not encrypted**: Shows devices without drive encryption enabled, which could pose a security risk.
 - **Devices with less than 10% storage**: Displays devices running low on disk space.